What Happens If You Fail A DOT Drug Test. A doctor doing a DOT drug test on urine.

 • Review prescriptions thoroughly: Ensure all medications are prescribed, documented, and reported to employers prior to testing.

-• Request pre-employment drug screening independently: Knowing your status ahead of official testing reduces surprises.
+• Request pre-employment screening independently: Knowing your status ahead of official testing reduces surprises.

 • Maintain transparent communication with employers regarding medications that might influence test results.